rzane/package-status/README.md

 - [`gem`](https://rubygems.org)
 - [`hex`](https://hex.pm)

+## Binary releases

+If you don't have the ability to install NPM packages in your environment, you can install a binary release.

+    $ curl -L https://github.com/rzane/is-unpublished/releases/download/v0.3.3/is-unpublished-`uname -s`-`uname -m` > is-unpublished
+    $ chmod +x is-unpublished
+    $ ./is-unpublished --version
+    0.3.3

 ## Github Action

 You can also use this package as a Github action.
+The action version coincides with the published NPM package version.

 ## Inputs